Premiata Forneria Marconi: Reformation (1997–present)

 Stati di immaginazione (2006) is an entirely instrumental effort and has an accompanying DVD of video images made for each song.
 Following the pattern of earlier works, the music alternates between serene and calming sections of acoustic guitar and sections of sharper-edged hard rock.
 The video content ranges from fantasy-style vignettes made with computer graphics to archival black and white historic films.

 PFM was the first confirmed act for the NEARfest 2009 festival, which was held on 20–21 June.

 In 2010 PFM released their new album A.D.2010 - La buona novella, a reworking of the Fabrizio de André's 1970 album La buona novella.
 The group included sections of their own music within the original De André's folk songs, adding instrumental progressive rock passages.
 In 2009 PFM performed for the first time at the Sanremo Music Festival.
 In 2011 they appeared at Sanremo again with Roberto Vecchioni.
 2011 also saw the group release Amico Faber, a box set containing the live album PFM canta De André (2008) and A.D.2010 - La buona novella, as well as a 16-page booklet, dedicated to Fabrizio de André.

 A 2-CD album, called "PFM IN CLASSIC, DA MOZART A CELEBRATION", was released in 2013.
 CD #1 comprises somewhat creative "arrangements" by PFM of famous classical works, such as "Il flauto magico" (Mozart), "Danza macabra" (C. Saint-Saëns), and "Romeo & Giulietta" (Prokofiev).
 CD #2 offers "classical renditions" of some of PFM's best known titles, including "La luna nuova"; "Dove....Quando...."; "Maestro della voce"; and "Impressioni di Settembre".

 In March 2015, the band announced on their official Facebook page that guitarist/founder Franco Mussida had left the band to concentrate on other artistic endeavors and his long-standing presidency of the CPM Music Institute.
 He was replaced by Marco Sfogli on guitar.

 A new studio album, Emotional Tattoos, was released both in Italian and English on 27 October 2017.
 Of the original band, only Di Cioccio remains.
 The band is now led by and revolves around Di Cioccio (drums, singing) and Patrick Djivas (bass guitar).

 In October 2021 the band released a new studio album I Dreamed of Electric Sheep - Ho sognato pecore elettriche.
-Conceived as a Sci-Fi-themed conceptual opus, it signalled the return of original keyboardist Flavio Premoli as well as guest appearances by Ian Anderson on flute and Steve Hackett on guitar.
+Conceived as a Sci-Fi-themed conceptual opus, it featured a guest appearance of original keyboardist Flavio Premoli as well as Ian Anderson on flute and Steve Hackett on guitar.